 Other stuff: Toiletries – deodorant, shower gel, shampoo, tampons, sanitary towels, toilet paper, toothbrushes, toothpaste.
-Baby supplies - nappies, baby wipes, baby food.
-(No formula milk please - due to UNICEF advice, foodbanks do not supply it.)
+Baby supplies – formula milk, baby food nappies, baby wipes, baby food.
 Household items - washing up liquid, laundry powder, laundry liquid.

 Pet supplies: dried or tinned dog food, cat food, rabbit/gerbil/hamster/budgie food.

 Give me some basic information about the race please!

 The Devil o' the Highlands is Scotland's second oldest ultra event still in existence, after the West Highland Way Race.
 It is a 42 mile trail race which takes place along the upper section of the West Highland Way footpath.
 It starts in the pretty Highland village of Tyndrum, goes through Bridge of Orchy and over Mam Carraigh (Jelly Baby Hill) to Inveroran, then crosses Rannoch Moor to arrive at Glencoe and Kingshouse.
 After that there is the Devil's Staircase, a steep descent down to Kinlochleven, and then the biggest climb of the day: over 1000ft of ascent from Kinlochleven up across the Lairig Mor to Lundavra.
 From there it's just 7-and-a-bit more miles to the finish in Fort William.

 Who organises the event?